Real-time probabilistic tsunami forecasting in Cascadia from sparse offshore pressure observations: Conflict of Interest declaration

 To address this challenge, we adopt a Bayesian approach.
 Rather than seeking a single deterministic ``best-fit'' solution, Bayesian inference characterizes the probability that any given parameter field is consistent with both the observed data and any prior knowledge.
 The uncertain parameter field is treated as a random field, and the solution to the inverse problem is the posterior probability distribution~\cite{KaipioSomersalo05, stuart2010inverse, ghattas2021learning}.
 This probabilistic framework rigorously quantifies uncertainties in both the inverse solution and the resulting tsunami forecasts.

-For the Cascadia inversion, the Bayesian solution characterizes the \textit{posterior} probability density of the discretized seafloor velocities $\mr{m}$, conditioned on the pressure observations $\mr{d^\text{obs}}$.
+For the Cascadia inversion, the Bayesian solution characterizes the \textit{posterior} probability density of the discretized seafloor velocities $\mr{m}$, conditioned on the pressure observations $\mr{d}^\text{obs}$.
 The subsequent predictive task propagates this inferred posterior through the forward model to obtain the \textit{posterior predictive} of the tsunami wave heights $\mr{q}$.
 In finite dimensions, Bayes' rule states \bes \pipost(\mr{m} | \mr{d}^\text{obs}) \propto \pilike(\mr{d}^\text{obs} | \mr{m}) \, \piprior(\mr{m}) , \ees where $\pipost(\mr{m} | \mr{d}^\text{obs})$ denotes the posterior probability density of the parameters $\mr{m}$ given observations $\mr{d}^\text{obs}$; $\pilike(\mr{d}^\text{obs} | \mr{m})$ is the likelihood of observations, which measures data misfit; and $\piprior(\mr{m})$ is the prior, which encapsulates any initial knowledge about the parameters.

-Because the acoustic–gravity forward map and the forecast quantity-of-interest map are linear, and because we assume a Gaussian prior and an additive Gaussian noise model, which assumes the observed pressure signals are a sum of the true signals and Gaussian-distributed noise, the posteriors of the seafloor velocity parameters and the tsunami forecasts are also Gaussians, implying that the parameter inference becomes a linear inverse problem.
-Nonetheless, the high-dimensionality of the parameter space, the computational complexity of the discretized PDE model, and the wave propagation nature of the governing physics equations, imply that conventional methods are not capable of solving this linear inverse problem in real time~\cite{henneking2025bell}.
+The acoustic–gravity forward map and the forecast quantity-of-interest map are linear.
+Combined with a Gaussian prior and an additive Gaussian noise model, where observed pressure signals are assumed as the sum of the true signals and Gaussian-distributed noise, the posteriors of the seafloor velocity parameters and the tsunami forecasts are also Gaussians, implying that the parameter inference reduces to a linear inverse problem.
+Nonetheless, the high dimensionality of the parameter space, the computational complexity of the discretized PDE model, and the wave-propagation character of the governing equations preclude conventional methods solving this linear inverse problem in real time~\cite{henneking2025bell}.